 If any contaminants were found in testing, and whether or not there have been any violations of EPA standards at a particular facility.

 Zero water claims to offer great taste and contains no added fluoride or sodium which has been linked with health problems in the past.
-There are many different types of flavors such as lemon iced tea or orange ice tea so there should be something to satisfy everyone’s taste buds!
+There are many different types of flavors such as lemon-iced tea or orange-iced tea so there should be something to satisfy everyone’s taste buds.

-The company offers a variety of pitchers ranging from 16 ounces all the way up to 40 gallons so if you’re looking for a new way to enjoy your favorite beverages then look no further than zero water!
+The company offers a variety of pitchers ranging from 16 ounces all the way up to 40 gallons.
+If you’re looking for a new way to enjoy your favorite beverages then look no further than zero water!